mu-qer/mu-qer.github.io/_posts/2013-12-24-categories.md

 - Linux
 - Engine
 - General
+- Go
 ---

-This post contains 8 categories.
+This post contains 9 categories.
 Make sure your theme can display all of the categories.